naibank/GSBurden/README.md

 In current version, only CNVs analysis is offered.
 A choice of two models (linear regression and logistic regression) is automatically selected based on outcome variable in the data.
 Permutation test is done as default but can be disabled.
 BiasedUrn label permutation is utilized to incorporate covariates in label permutation.

-The analysis can be done as following; The following section is R code as an example on how to use GSBurden to perform an analysis.
+The analysis can be done as demonstrated in example.R